mef/documentation/docs/concepts.md

 ## Concerning order

 The user should not expect the `Graph` to retain insertion order.
-It might be a side effect of the used implementation to retain insertion order but it is not guaranteed by the specification.
+It might be a side effect of the used implementation to retain an order but it is not guaranteed by the specification.

 ```js
 const graph = new Graph();